PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Q: Tell me about a time you took ownership of a problem others ignored.
 Answer:

-Situation: In Panacea, our log analysis tool processed all levels of logs (info, warning, fatal), leading to long report generation times and false positives.
+Situation: In our internal tool, our log analysis tool processed all levels of logs (info, warning, fatal), leading to long report generation times and false positives.

 Task: I aimed to optimize the log parsing process to prioritize critical information and reduce noise.